tpartee/tpartee/README.md

 ## About Me

 I'm a Senior/Staff/Principal level Software Engineer/Architect with over 31 years of experience now in software lifecycle development in the full-stack.
-I've worked on my Web Apps, Desktop Apps/Tools and Game Apps/Tools over the years, and take a great deal of pride in doing a job well-done by creating code which is efficient, legible, extensible and intuitive.
+I've worked on many Web Apps, Desktop Apps/Tools and Game Apps/Tools over the years, and take a great deal of pride in doing a job well-done by creating code which is efficient, legible, extensible and intuitive.

 ## Current Passion